tekiplanet/tekiplanet-app-upgrade/hustle-system-checklist.md

 - [x] **`ApplicationsTab.tsx`**: For business owners to view and manage GRIT applications with professional profiles, stats, and approval/rejection functionality.
 - [x] **`GritApplications.tsx`**: Dedicated page for viewing all applications with pagination, search, filtering, and detailed professional information.
 - [x] **`ProfessionalDetails.tsx`**: Comprehensive professional details page for viewing complete applicant information, reviews, and application management.
+- [x] **Navigation Fix**: Fixed professional details navigation issue by replacing `window.location.href` with React Router's `navigate` function in ApplicationsTab and GritApplications components, and reordered routes to prevent conflicts.
 - [ ] **`GritNegotiationDialog.tsx`**: For modifying terms.
 - [ ] **`EscrowStatusCard.tsx`**: To visualize payment stages.
 - [ ] **`GritDisputeDialog.tsx`**: For raising and managing disputes.